 - 1 copy of your résumé

-- 1 copy of your ACT and/or SAT scores (if your scores are included on your transcript there's no need to include a separate document)
+- 1 copy of your ACT and/or SAT scores (if your scores are included on your academic information there's no need to include a separate document)

 - Cover letter: Your cover letter should be addressed to the alumna writing a recommendation on your behalf, NOT the sorority house the packet will be forwarded to.
 If your letter-writer doesn’t know you personally, this is a great chance for you to introduce yourself and share why you're looking forward to attending college, joining a sorority, and getting involved on campus.